StojiljkovicVetAna/napari-splitmask/README.md

 The [splitmask] package provides interesting tools to analyze the dynamics of intensity in time-lapse microscopy images split into regions of specific geometries.

-Here we have wrapped the splitmask functions into a napari plugin, which enables to interactively setup points of interest, that are used to generate masks of different geometries.
+Here we have wrapped the splitmask functions into a napari plugin, which enables to interactively setup points of interest, which are used to generate masks of different geometries.
 These specific masks are then used to compute intensity measurements on different channels of the time-lapse images.
 The intensity data can be viewed in napari or saved along with the masks.

 ----------------------------------
 ## Installation

-Install napari-splitmask in a conda environment where you have pre-installed napari!
+Install napari-splitmask in a python environment where you have pre-installed napari!

 If you don't have an environment, follow this example using [conda] as environment manager.
-Or follow the instructions on the [napari] repository.
+Or follow the instructions on the [napari] website.

     conda create -y -n napari-env -c conda-forge python=3.9 conda activate napari-env